eLmre/fundraiseup-looker-studio-connector/README.md

-FundraiseUp REST API - Looker Studio Connector
+Fundraise Up REST API - Looker Studio Connector
 =============
 This repository contains a [community connector](https://developers.google.com/looker-studio/connector "community connector") script to fetch donations data from FundraiseUp and visualize it in Looker Studio using Google Apps Script.

-For a detailed walkthrough of FundraiseUp REST API, check out [documentation](https://fundraiseup.com/docs/rest-api/ "documentation").
+For a detailed walkthrough of Fundraise Up REST API, check out [documentation](https://fundraiseup.com/docs/rest-api/ "documentation").

 Features
 -------------
 - Fetch dynamic donations data based on API key input.
 - No authentication required.
 - Seamlessly integrates with Looker Studio for data visualization.
-- Stable works with scheduled email delivery.
+- Google Sheets Support - automatically adds new rows to the sheet.

 Usage
 -------------